-Gum Grafting, also known as Guided Tissue Regeneration (GTR), may be necessary to protect your teeth from gum recession and its consequences, such as tooth sensitivity and or to improve the aesthetics of your smile.
+Gum Grafting, also known as Guided Tissue Regeneration (GTR), may be necessary to protect your teeth from gum recession and its consequences, such as tooth sensitivity, or to improve the aesthetics of your smile.

-Following a gum graft, it’s more important than ever to practice good oral hygiene habits: Your regimen should include proper brushing technique with fluoride toothpaste, daily flossing, a healthy diet and regular dental and periodontal checkups with our expert clinicians.
-Maintaining healthy gums is essential to keeping up your overall oral health and preserving your smile.
+Following a Gum Graft, it’s more important than ever to practice good oral hygiene habits: Your regimen should include proper brushing technique with fluoride toothpaste, daily flossing, a healthy diet and regular dental and periodontal checkups with our expert clinicians.
+Maintaining healthy gums is essential to keep up your overall oral health and preserving your smile.